traindown/traindown/routes/spec.md

 The specification presented below aims to provide a complete definition of the **Traindown** Language such that you may go out into the world and develop software that can help other folks record and make sense of their personal training history.

 The language used in this specification is informal but comprehensive.
-Should you spot any errors or have any questions, please don't hesitate to email me at [tyler at greaterscott.com](mailto:tyler@greaterscott.com).
+Should you spot any errors or have any questions, please don't hesitate to email me at [tyler at greaterscott.com](mailto:tyler@greaterscott.com) or if you are on GitHub feel free to [open an issue](https://github.com/traindown/spec/issues).

 Also, don't forget to check out the [Source](/source) page and the repos linked there for official prebuilt libraries that make using **Traindown** in your project as easy as adding another dependency.